HCI Contrast Considerations

 See also: MIRI Coronagraphic Imaging, NIRCam Coronagraphic Imaging, NIRISS Aperture Masking Interferometry

-• s is the expected apparent separation between the companion and host, and
+• s is the apparent angular separation between the companion and host, and

-This operating point is estimated to be feasible if Cflux > Climit(s), where Climit(s) is the limiting contrast.
+This operating point is considered feasible if Cflux > Climit(s), where Climit(s) is the limiting contrast – the value of Cflux for the minimum detectable companion at separation s, given a specified detection threshold.

 Climit(s) is a function of many interrelated factors, and is, therefore, a challenge to estimate.
-In particular, Climit(s) depends on the instrumental configuration, the observing strategy, and the post-observation processing calibrations and processes.
+In particular, Climit(s) depends on the instrumental configuration, the observing strategy, and the post-observation calibration and processing.
 Climit(s) is especially sensitive to the step where a scaled reference PSF is subtracted from a science image.
 PSF subtraction is relied upon to extend the grasp of the investigation deep into the systematic noise (see Soummer et al.).
-In the absence of data, it is hard to say how well PSF subtraction will perform for JWST.

 To be valid, the feasibility test Cflux > Climit(s) assumes that the planned observation has the same technical and procedural factors that produced the calibration of Climit(s).